Shopify/flash-list/documentation/docs/guides/masonry-layout.md

 ## Methods

-`MasonryFlashList` exposes the some methods that `FlashList` does.
+`MasonryFlashList` exposes the same methods that `FlashList` does.
 These are:

 ### `scrollToEnd()`